Marlins vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has five doubles, a triple, two home runs, six walks and 15 RBI (37 total hits).
-He has swiped nine bases.
+- Hoerner has 38 hits with five doubles, a triple, two home runs and seven walks.
+He has driven in 17 runs with nine stolen bases.

-- Hoerner has recorded at least one hit in four straight games.
-During his last five outings he is hitting .190 with a triple, a walk and four RBI.
+- Hoerner will look for his sixth straight game with a hit in this matchup.
+In his last five games he is hitting .238 with a triple, a walk and six RBI.

 Hoerner Recent Games